cristinadelmar/beaches-and-enterococci/README.md

 •	[Change on water quality in two weeks](https://github.com/cristinadelmar/beaches-and-enterococci/blob/main/graph_1.csv)
 •	[Map of beaches](https://github.com/cristinadelmar/beaches-and-enterococci/blob/main/map.csv)

-The story webpage is here:
+The story webpage is here: [So do you want to go to the beach?](https://cristinadelmar.github.io/beaches-and-enterococci/)

 ### Skills learned: